jkup/codesmell/README.md

 ## Add credentials

 Register an app at [apps.twitter.com](https://apps.twitter.com/).

 Then put your credentials in index.rb.

+## Running the app

+    bundle install
+    rerun ruby index.rb

 ## Screenshot